 Betsey Waters, who lives close to the treatment centers on Arlington Avenue, insisted that either BSAS or BBH has to vacate.
 “Having both of these programs is unacceptable,” she said.

 Several members said they would press the matter with the Abell Foundation, who sent an observer to the meeting.

 Abell president Robert C. Embry Jr. said in an earlier interview with The Brew that the community should take up its concerns with Mayor Rawlings-Blake.

 “It’s not our job,” he said.
 “We just bought the building.”
 Embry was out of the office and unavailable for comment today.

-Nearly Half of Patients Live in Vicinity
+Many Patients Live in the Vicinity

 Eric Weintraub and Jewell Benford, program directors at BSAS, said they were happy to answer community questions or concerns about the new clinic, but stressed that the clinic was here to stay.

 Benford said that 45% of the clinic’s patients live in southwest Baltimore’s 21223 or “contiguous zip codes” (note: there are five such zip codes), and there was a pressing need for more facilities.